jyoung/ods/postgres/readme.md

 `createuser --interactive --pwprompt`

+Log into the ODS database as the postgres user

+`psql -d ods -U postgres`

-TODO: create the catalog schema and remove it from the migrations
+Create the catalog schema

+`create schema catalog;`

+Grant ods usage and sequence permission to the schema

+`grant usage, select on all sequences in schema catalog to ods;`

 Grant permissions to the ods user

 `grant select, insert, update, delete on all tables in schema catalog to ods with grant option;`

-Grant usage permission to the schema

-`grant usage on schema catalog to ods;`

 ## Managing
 To stop the containers